Sensitivity of neutrinoless double beta decays from a combined analysis of ground and excited states: Simulation of -ex decays in [136] Xe .

-To extract the expected sensitivity to $0\nu\beta\beta$, we consider realistic detector response and background expectations based on the published experimental configurations for the XLZD~\cite{XLZD:2024pdv} and the PandaX-xT~\cite{PANDA-X:2024dlo}.
-A "nominal scenario" of the NNLXe detector with an active target of 60~t is constructed with a Geant4-based simulation framework, BambooMC~\cite{Chen:2021asx}.
-Parameters of XLZD, including FV-gs of 8.2~t, background counts of 0.315 per year, and an energy resolution of 0.65\% at the Q-value ($2.46$ MeV) of \nuclide[136]Xe $0\nu\beta\beta$-gs, are assumed for the SS background spectrum.
-The signal efficiency of 0.76 in a 50-keV energy region of interest (ROI) centered around the Q-value.
-The $0\nu\beta\beta$-ex signal efficiency and MS background spectrum are simulated with our detector setup.
-Assuming that all background contributions originate solely from \nuclide[238]{U}, equivalent external radioactivity of 32~mBq is placed right outside of the liquid xenon sensitive volume, while internal radioactivity is ignored for simplicity.
-Energy depositions in BambooMC are grouped as one site if the distance in the Z direction is less than 5~mm.
+To extract the expected sensitivity to $0\nu\beta\beta$, we consider realistic detector response and background expectations based on the published experimental configurations for the XLZD~\cite{XLZD:2024pdv}.
+A ``nominal scenario" of the NNLXe detector with an active target of 60~tons is constructed with a Geant4-based simulation framework, BambooMC~\cite{Chen:2021asx}.
+The XLZD detector parameters are adopted for the SS background spectrum, including a ground-state fiducial volume (FV-gs) of 8.2~tons, a background rate of 0.315 counts per year, and an energy resolution of 0.65\% at the $Q$ value ($2.46$~MeV) of the \nuclide[136]{Xe} $0\nu\beta\beta$-gs decay.
+The detector is assumed to achieve a signal efficiency of 0.76 within a 50-keV ROI centered at the $Q$ value.
+The $0\nu\beta\beta$-ex signal efficiency and the MS background spectrum are simulated using our detector configuration.
+Because the dominant \nuclide[238]{U} background peak at 2447~keV lies very close to the decay Q value of 2458~keV and falls within the ROI, we assume that the background is dominated by the \nuclide[238]{U} decay chain.
+Specifically, the background is modeled by an equivalent external \nuclide[238]{U} activity of 32~mBq placed immediately outside the liquid-xenon sensitive volume, while internal radioactivity is neglected.
+Energy depositions in BambooMC are grouped as one site if the distance in the $Z$ direction is less than 5~mm.
 For each site, energy is smeared assuming the relative energy resolution is proportional to $1/\sqrt{E[{\rm MeV}]}$ and 0.65\% at $2.46$~MeV.
 An event is identified as a $0\nu\beta\beta$-ex signal if the total energy is within the ROI and energy at one site (or the sum of energies at multiple sites) is 0.88~MeV, unless energy at another site is larger than 0.83~MeV.
-The straightforward MS-based selection achieves approximately 60\% signal efficiency, while reducing the background by three orders of magnitude.
-Consequently, the $0\nu\beta\beta$-ex decay search benefits from an enlarged FV to 20~t, in which the background is down to 0.12 events per year.
+The straightforward MS-based selection achieves approximately 0.6 signal efficiency, while reducing the background by three orders of magnitude.
+Consequently, the $0\nu\beta\beta$-ex decay search benefits from an enlarged FV to 20~tons, in which the background rate is down to 0.126 events per year.